aspose-tex/Aspose.TeX-API-References/english/net/aspose.tex.presentation.image/imagedevice/imagedevice/_index.md

 ---
 title: ImageDevice.ImageDevice
 second_title: Aspose.TeX for .NET API Reference
 description: ImageDevice constructor.
-Creates new instance.
+Creates a new instance.
 The output file will be written to the output working directory taking the job name as a file name
 type: docs
 weight: 10
 url: /net/aspose.tex.presentation.image/imagedevice/imagedevice/
 ---
 ## ImageDevice constructor

-Creates new instance.
+Creates a new instance.
 The output file will be written to the output working directory taking the job name as a file name.

 ```csharp
 public ImageDevice(bool whiteBackground = true)